 A noticeable challenge to this section, especially for Jaunt, is determining if the current fleet size is appropriate for the services it provides.
 Key to this is the current fleet size.
-JAUNT reported they have 108 revenue vehicles, 80 of which are vehicles operated in maximum service.
+Jaunt reported it has 108 revenue vehicles, 55 of which are operated during peak service.
 Each vehicle was procured using Section 5311 funding.
 Since services are commingled where one vehicle may provide rural transit trips, contracted human service trips, and ADA trips all in one day, knowing the exact requirement for each service is unworkable.
-However, by calculating the hours for each service the number of vehicles presumably needed are broken down as follows:
+However, by calculating the hours for each service, the number of vehicles presumably needed is broken down as follows:

-- 12 for rural commuter routes (per NTD data) - 25 for rural demand response routes (per JAUNT's planning manager) - 20 for ADA routes (per JAUNT's planning manager) - Leaving 23 for human service agency contracted service
+- 12 for rural commuter routes (per NTD data) - 25 for rural demand response routes (per Jaunt's planning manager) - 20 for ADA routes (per Jaunt's planning manager) - Leaving 23 for human service agency contracted service